-SBAB has regulary discussions with customers on the ongoing development of green, sustainable loan products, e.g. SBAB offer green investment loans to tenant-owners' associations and property companies.
+SBAB has regularly discussions with customers on the ongoing development of green, sustainable loan products, e.g. SBAB offer green investment loans to tenant-owners' associations and property companies.
 Green investments are loans specified with an advantageous interest rate for customers who implement energy efficiency measures at their properties.
 In addition to green lending, SBAB develop partnerships and services to help the customers reduce energy consumption and live more sustainably.
-In 2022 SBAB established a climate target connecting to the financed emissions from our lending to private, tenant owner associations and commercial clients.
-This will guide further product development and adaptions in credit granting process in order to reach the target.
+In 2022 SBAB established a climate target connecting to the financed emissions from the bank's lending to private, tenant owner associations and commercial clients.
+This will guide further product development and adaptions in credit granting process in order to reach the targets to year 2030 and 2038.